 The holidays are over, I’ve eaten my own weight in cookies and it is time to finish up the petticoat bodies.

-Last time I posted I had finished the bodice and put the lining in.
-Over the holidays that I cut out the skirt, hand sewed it together, and bound the hem.
+Last time I posted I finished the bodice and put in the lining.
+Over the holidays I cut out the skirt, hand sewed it together, and bound the hem.

 My camera did not like this shade of red most of the time.

 The skirt only took 2 yards and 7 inches of fabric and I was able to use the off cuts and scraps for hem binding.

 My handful of scraps before making the binding.